We have just been delivered the biggest pile of manure.

 They're blaming the same supplier that provides power steering motors to Toyota.

-All right, your phone calls are coming up after this time out.
+All right, your phone calls are coming up after this timeout.

 And we're back.

-By the way, Ed sound bites.
+By the way, And sound bites.

-Grab number two through five, have them ready to go at a moment's notice.
+Have them ready to go at a moment's notice.

-All these tapes examples of Obama decrying the notion that we don't need 60 votes in the Senate, we can't go 50 plus one, that's not the way they get big reforms done.
+All these tapes, examples of Obama decrying the notion that we don't need 60 votes in the Senate.

 And here we just have the president of the United States essentially ordering reconciliation today.